pauldmccarthy/win-pytreat/advanced_topics/decorators.md

     def runTests(self):
         for test in self.testFuncs:
-            print('Running test {:10s} ...'.format(test.__name__), end='')
+            print('Running test {:10s} ... '.format(test.__name__), end='')
             try:
                 test()
                 print('passed!')
             except Exception as e:
                 print('failed!')

-# Create a test registry, and
+# Create our test registry
+registry = TestRegistry()

-# alias it to "unitTest" so
+# Alias our registry to "unitTest"
-# that we can register tests
+# so that we can register tests
 # with a "@unitTest" decorator.
-registry = TestRegistry()
 unitTest = registry
 ```

-So we've defined a class, `TestRegistry`, which will manage all of our unit
+So we've defined a class, `TestRegistry`, and created an instance of it,
+`registry`, which will manage all of our unit tests.
+Now, in order to "mark"
-tests.
-Now, in order to "mark" any function as being a unit test, we just need
-to use the `unitTest` decorator:
+any function as being a unit test, we just need to use the `unitTest`
+decorator (which is simply a reference to our `TestRegistry` instance):

 ```